 Class 1 doesn’t provide assistance while throttling, which means you will need to pedal at first to get your e-bike working and assisting you while pedaling.
 This class offers a passive assist that will accelerate you once you have started to pedal, so it’s not ‘‘completely automatic’’.

-Class 2 offers probably the most dynamic setup of them all, as it can adjust to most of the need.
+Class 2 offers probably the most dynamic setup of them all, as it can adjust to most of the needs.
 These e-bikes do assist you when throttling and pedaling from start to end.
 So, if you are looking for a full-assistance e-bike, then you need to buy a class 2 or class 3 e-bikes.

 Classes 3 are a little bit different.
 Yes, they provide you with assistance while throttling and pedaling.
-But these e-bikes maybe a little fast and wild for some people.
+But these e-bikes may be a little fast and wild for some people.
 They are limited in their speed, but normally its power is higher than other classes.

 Do you want to have full assistance while riding your electric bike?
 Classes 2 or 3 are your way to go.